limlimlim00/Mini-Project-CIFAR-10-image-classification/README.md

 | Random Label Shuffle   | 10.38          | 9.58          |
 | Input Perturbation     | 96.14          | 90.32         |

-Input augmentation can act as a regularizer and even improve generalization, while label corruption drastically harms performance.
+- **While label corruption severely degrades generalization, input perturbation acts as an effective regularizer, even improving test performance over the baseline.**

 ## 📌 Notes

-- All experiments were conducted using a single NVIDIA A100 GPU via Google Colab.
+- All experiments were run on NVIDIA A100 GPU (Colab).
 - The model architecture is based on a simplified VGG16 variant.